sprestage/trakehner-db/README.md

 so most of the horses in a given pedigree have no links to further information, just a name.
-As a horse breeder, I want to easily look up pertinent data (pedigree, performance records, photos, inspection results, etc) for every ancestor and every decendant of any given Trakehner horse.
+As a horse breeder, I want to easily look up pertinent data (pedigree, performance records, photos, inspection results, etc) for every ancestor and every descendant of any given Trakehner horse.
 I want this accessible on the web.
 I want it fast and easy.
 I want it available for everyone to read.
 I want only the owner of a horse to be able to change/enter data.
 It should not be